The Survey of English Place-Names

 Shropshire has an editorial team, funded by the Arts and Humanities Research Council: Dr John Baker, Mrs Sarah Beach, Dr Jayne Carroll, Dr Paul Cavill, Dr David Parsons, and Ms Helen Watt.

 In addition, Professor Diana Whaley has supervision of the collection for Northumberland, while Professor John Insley is overseeing the publication of Lincolnshire material collected by the late Professor Cameron.
-A team of the existing editors is similarly overseeing publication of the late Victor Watts’s work on Durham.
+Collection of Staffordshire material is also underway.

 Coverage and Scope of the Survey